A look at the history and development of the English pointer from the pointer dog.

 In this essay I hope to outline the earlier highlights of the propagation as best as possible within a three part series.
 There have been a number of literary documents from essays, to articles, to hard and soft bound books that have attempted to record and illustrate the best attributes of the English pointer.
 None, however, are more notable than three works by William Arkwright and A.F.
 Hochwalt that I wish to cite and reference in support of my lifelong pursuit to study, admire, and harness the traits of my favorite breed, the pointer—a dog mistaken for its English forefather, similar in some ways, but altogether a by-product of man’s manipulation of the English subject at hand.

-It is my hope that by the end of this series we as a bird dog community will have a much clearer definition of what differentiates both animals from the other, and provide an understanding of their ancestral network as a whole.
+It is my hope that by the end of this series we as a gun dog community will have a much clearer definition of what differentiates both animals from the other, and provide an understanding of their ancestral network as a whole.

 A “start with the end in mind” approach may help in better understanding the rise of the English pointer.
 The pointers of England at the time were a manifestation of successful efforts of their pioneer breeders who capitalized on the very few shortcomings of the English setter, which during the 1800s, dominated the rapidly growing field trial scene.